Lindenwood Nature Preserve

 Also, keep an eye on our Upcoming events and programs which lists information on upcoming programs.

-The next time you stop by Lindenwood, visit with Whitney and learn more about the importance of protecting our natural environment!
+The next time you stop by Lindenwood, visit with Emma and learn more about the importance of protecting our natural environment!

 Patient and understanding, could withstand the variation of student abilities.
 It is always nice for teachers to have someone take over-especially at the end of the year.
 Judie P.